vanHeemstraSystems/ademco-vista-with-eyezon-envisalink/300/100/README.md

 EnvistaLink 4 Local Web Interface (Note: some browser setting will not allow access to a website with unsecure http).

+2. Once entered, a login pop-up should appear.
+Enter ```user``` in both the User Name and Password fields and click Log In.

 More ...